 The Sony Alpha a7 III is a full frame mirrorless camera that improves upon it’s predecessor in a number of ways.
 First, it offers silent shooting.
 A common complaint about previous Sony cameras was that they could be quite loud when taking photos.
 It also has improved battery life, up to 610 shots with the EVF, or 710 with the screen, which is more than double that of the a7 II.

 Other features include an all new 24.2 megapixel full frame sensor that offers excellent low-light performance, 10fps burst shooting (double the a7 II), a tilting touchscreen, and a weatherproof body.
-For $2000, nothing currently comes close to this camera, but we’ll update this post when it does!
+For the money, this is definitely one of the best mirrorless cameras out there!

 **You can also see all the mirrorless cameras we recommended above in a single page on Amazon here with current prices for an easy and handy reference.**